Skip to main content

 Asset Type

-Autodesk Inc. has a market capitalization of $67.9B, classifying it as a large-cap stock ($10B-$200B).
+Autodesk, Inc. has a market capitalization of $41.9B, classifying it as a large-cap stock ($10B-$200B).
 Large-caps are typically industry leaders with established business models, offering a balance of stability and growth potential.
 They often provide dividend income and are core holdings in institutional portfolios.
-With 213.00M shares outstanding, the company's ownership is relatively concentrated.
-As a participant in the SOFTWARE - APPLICATION industry, it competes with other firms in this sector.
+With 211.15M shares outstanding, the company's ownership is relatively concentrated.
+As a participant in the Software - Application industry, it competes with other firms in this sector.

-Autodesk Inc.'s book value per share is $12.75, while the current stock price is $295.25, resulting in a price-to-book (P/B) ratio of 23.16.
+Autodesk, Inc.'s book value per share is $15.11, while the current stock price is $198.60, resulting in a price-to-book (P/B) ratio of 13.14.
 This high P/B ratio indicates significant intangible assets, strong brand value, or high growth expectations.
 Technology and consumer brand companies often trade at elevated P/B ratios due to intellectual property and competitive advantages not reflected on the balance sheet.
-As a common stock, this represents equity ownership with voting rights.
+As EQUITY, this represents a specific type of security.

 Analyst Ratings